rncbc/qsynth/README.md

 The installation procedure follows the standard for source distributions.
 Unpack the tarball and in the extracted source directory:

-If you're checking out from Git, you'll have to firstly prepare the configure script:
+If you're checking out from Git, you'll have to prepare the configure script first:

 ```bash
    ./autogen.sh